-Azure Stream Analytics is a fully managed, cost effective real-time event processing engine that helps to unlock deep insights from data.
-Stream Analytics makes it easy to set up real-time analytic computations on data streaming from devices, sensors, web sites, social media, applications, infrastructure systems, and more.
+Azure Stream Analytics is a fully managed event-processing engine that lets you set up real-time analytic computations on streaming data.
+The data can come from devices, sensors, web sites, social media feeds, applications, infrastructure systems, and more.

 What can I use Stream Analytics for?

 Using Stream Analytics, you can examine high volumes of data flowing from devices or processes, extract information from the data stream, and look for patterns, trends, and relationships.
 Based on what's in the data, you can then perform application tasks.
 For example, you might raise alerts, kick off automation workflows, feed information to a reporting tool such as Power BI, or store data for later investigation.